apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 }
 ```

-It is usually recommended to adopt one strategy or the other for
-placing annotations on class members (i.e., either always on fields, or always on getters),
-but not both at the same time, unless strictly required.
-Usually, annotating getters is more flexible than annotating fields.

-If the mapper needs to disambiguate a specific property mapping,
-note that annotations on getters will always take precedence over annotations on fields.
+One powerful advantage of annotating getter methods is that
+annotations are inherited from overridden methods in superclasses and superinterfaces;
-Likewise, if a getter method is overridden in a subclass, annotations in both
+in other words, if a getter method is overridden in a subclass, annotations in both
-methods will get merged together, and in case of conflict, the overriding method's annotations
+method declarations will get merged together.
+If duplicated annotations are found during this merge
-will take precedence over the overridden's.
+process, the overriding method's annotations will take precedence over the overridden's.